Ignacy-s/python-flask-cicd/README.md

 ### Contributing

-As this is a personal learning yourney, contributions are not actively sought.
+As this is a personal learning journey, contributions are not actively sought.
 However, feedback and suggestions are always welcome!

 ### License